OpenHFT/Chronicle-Map/README.md

 Functional changes in Chronicle Map 3:

+ - Chronicle Map 3 has [formal data store specification](spec), that verbalizes [the guarantees which the data store provides](spec/1-design-goals.md#guarantees-2) and gives a way to verify those guarantees.
  - Added support for multi-key queries.
  - "Listeners" mechanism fully reworked, see the [Behaviour Customization](#behaviour-customization) section.
 This has a number of important consequences, most notable is: